-It would not be incorrect to treat Yasujiro Ozu’s work with the pinpricks of geography and modernity, but it would be incomplete.
-Surely, his mid-century, middle-class films about ailing, frail Japanese men and women both given life by and enveloped within the social structures around them do unearth great truths about the nature of life in post-war Japan and, particularly, about generational divides.
-His Late Spring, a story about a women, Noriko (played by Setsuko Hara) in the late spring of her life and her father, Shukichi (played by Chisu Ryu), no doubt treats on the same issues.
+It would not be incorrect to treat Yasujiro Ozu’s works as a mere question of how geography intersects with modernity, but it would be incomplete.
+Surely, his mid-century, middle-class films about Japanese men and women both enlivened by and enveloped within the social structures around them do unearth great truths about the specific nature of life in post-war Japan and, particularly, about generational divides.
+His Late Spring, a story about a woman, Noriko (played by Setsuko Hara) in the late spring of her life and her father, Shukichi (played by Chisu Ryu), no doubt treats on the same issues.
 With the daughter aging beyond the father’s interest, he, a widower himself, feigns a fake marriage plan to convince his daughter that there will be no room for her in his house.
 Naturally, the hope is that she will find a marriage partner herself, and questions of gender oppression and the iron grip of social expectancy marinate throughout Late Spring, coursing through the veins of the diorama-like closed-spaces that Ozu relies on to ensnare his characters in the vise of social geometry.

-The film’s famed train passage, bifurcating the prelude from the main narrative, is one such example of the temporal and modern also doubling as a more elemental expression of the visual metronomy and entropy that structure our impressions of life itself.
-What initially approaches us as a modernist invasion of space by socially disruptive technology also hints at more fibrous, exquisite questions about life irregardless of specifics of time.
+The film’s famed train passage, bifurcating the prelude from the main narrative, is one such example of a specific crisis of modernity also doubling as a more elemental expression of the visual metronomy and entropy that structure our impressions of life itself.
+What initially approaches us as a modernist invasion of space by socially disruptive technology also hints at more fibrous, exquisite questions about life regardless of the specifics of time.
 Initially, we see the train almost disrupt the frame by entering from the right, a bludgeoning marker of chaos and an uproarious contrast to the stability and order of Ozu’s painterly frame.
 But as the train moves away from the frame, its pandemonium and tumult soon centers itself and occupies the empty space in the middle of the frame, surrounded by the symmetrical train poles and dwarfed by the omnipresent nature above.
-Thus, the homeostasis and lightly fluctuating balance persists even when no humans are in the frame, with the seeming disruption of the train actually filling into the order of the space provided for it.
+Thus, the homeostasis and lightly fluctuating balance persists even when no humans are in the frame, with the seeming disruption of the train actually fitting into the order of the space provided for it.

 The pas de deux between order and chaos sublimated into the visuals bubbles to fruition throughout the film’s narrative, but, pointedly, it never shuns the manifest layer of the screen itself.
-Throughout Ozu’s film, socially tempestuous subjects are breached underneath the blanketed visage of organized domestic space when people discuss that which is considered less proper.
+Throughout Ozu’s film, disorienting, socially tempestuous subject matters are breached underneath the blanketed visage of organized domestic space, testing the ritualistic regimentation of the world around them.
 At one such moment, when Noriko’s father begs the question of Noriko’s love life, the camera shows the woman sitting on the left of the frame.
 A man walks up from the back-center of the frame, while a man sits in the foreground on the right, so the left, center, and right of the frame are all filled by people establishing tenancy, but only a tentative one.
 The man on the right foreground then moves into the center, destabilizing the frame and blocking the man in the background for a second, who then walks to the right to take up the new empty space on the right no longer occupied by the man who moved to the center.

 They all sit around a table in the center of the frame, almost balancing or organizing themselves to alleviate the disruption of the touchy subject, and the seemingly chaotic visuals then recreate a sort of homeostasis, as if the chaos wasn’t a disruption of the order but instead something that cohabitates the frame with the order and creates a new order with three characters again in the left, center, and right of the frame around the table.
 It is as if the order is a sort of fluid, liquid space that allows for and creates room for human movement within it, but always maintains a roughly balanced or ordered texture more generally, never devolving into full disharmony.
-This is the dominant texture of Ozu’s films, of seemingly rigid, ascetic spaces giving way to barely glimpsed room for movement and human disorder.
+This is the dominant texture of Ozu’s films, of seemingly rigid, ascetic spaces giving way to barely glimpsed room for movement and human disorder, a sense of disruption that social structures and rules both limit and accommodate for, denying and developing at once.
 It’s a peculiar, undyingly precarious aura that coexists at the levels of character, narrative, visuals, and sound.
 On the aural realm: the rhythmic chirp of birds springing to life outside the frame bathes the screen like a Tati film, a constant reminder of life as it exists outside the frame and in a questionable harmony with the human characters inside the houses.
 Nature, Ozu understands, will always continue on.

 Both scenes reflect wider truths about Ozu’s balance-seeking, harmony-testing camera, structuring order and human chaos not as antithetical but as mutually constitutive, almost as if they exist in a larger harmony in how they occupy the same frames without blocking each other from view.
 Humanity, for Ozu, is a dialectic between the two, just as it is a discursive region between everyday social ritual and everyday individual difference.
 The defining feature of Ozu’s film is the repetition of little human moments that don’t disrupt the rituals of everyday life but can coexist within the spaces provided by the rituals.
 Witness a scene of two professors hard at work, adopting a businesslike low-hum of a voice and regimenting their words, only to break into a cascading flow of conversation about a bet they had last week.